Polyvalent Machine-Learned Potential for Cobalt: from Bulk to Nanoparticles: Construction of the potential

 \subsubsection{Optimization of fitting parameters}

 Using the Machine-Learned Potential Generator (MLPG) of the \emph{MedeA} materials modeling environment \cite{medea}, the q-SNAP model \cite{snap, qsnap} was trained on the data from DFT-PBE calculations using the least squares method.
 To achieve the best fit, also the band limit ($2 \times J_{max}$) and the radial cutoff needed to be optimized.
-To this end, a test set containing 10\% of the training configurations was extracted from the training set, and multiple q-SNAPs with different complexities were created.
+To this end, a test set containing 10\% of the training configurations was extracted from the training set, and multiple q-SNAPs with different complexities were created. $J_{max}$ values of 2, 3, 4, 5 and 6 were used with radial cutoffs between 4 and 6 \AA, initially by steps of 0.2 \AA, then by steps of 0.1 \AA \ around the optimized value.
 For each q-SNAP, the root mean square error (RMSE) between the training and test sets was computed.
 The higher the complexity of the descriptors, the more the RMSE on the training set will be reduced.
 However, there comes a point where the error on the test set starts to increase again \cite{mishin-overfitting}.
 The optimal complexity is thus the one that minimizes the RMSE on the test set.
 For cobalt with our datasets, a band limit of 8 ($J_{max}=4$) and a radial cutoff of 5.0 \AA\ are the optimal values.
-During the fit, weights on forces and stresses were 0.01 and 10\textsuperscript{-6} respectively.
+While keeping this hyper parameters constants, weights between 0.01 and 0.1, by steps of 0.01 were tested for the forces, whereas weights of 10\textsuperscript{-5}, 10\textsuperscript{-6} and 10\textsuperscript{-7} were tested for the stresses.
+Finally, we used weights of 1, 0.01 and 10\textsuperscript{-6} for energies, forces and stresses, respectively.
 Fig. \ref{fig:fit} shows the training and validation errors on energy and forces of the final fit.
 The errors are detailed in Table \ref{tab:fit}.